Hierarchical Models for Independence Structures of Networks: Network models based on undirected hierarchical models

-\paragraph{Markov dependence property.} Here we impose a restriction on the dependency graph that allows us to obtain certain configurations (namely stars and triangles) in the network base $G$ as the corresponding configurations of the cliques in $D$.
-This is the same restriction as that in \citet{fra86} for dependency graphs.

-Let $i$, $j$, $k$, and $l$ be labels for the nodes of the network base $G$.
-We say that a dependency graph satisfies the \emph{Markov dependence property} if when $ij\not\sim kl$ in $G$ then $ij \not\sim kl$ in $D$, where the left hand side describes two edges (of $G$) that do not share a common node, whereas the right hand side describes two nodes (of $D$) that are not adjacent.
-Notice also that the definition requires only non-neighboring edges of $G$ to be non-adjacent nodes in $D$ and not vice versa; therefore, the dependency graphs we propose could be any subgraph of the line graph of $G$.
-For example, for networks with $4$ nodes, all dependency graphs that satisfy the Markov dependence property are the subgraphs of the dependency graph $D$ depicted in Figure \ref{fig:3ex2}.

-One can observe that cliques in $D$ correspond to stars and triangles in $G$: A clique of size $1$, i.e.\ a node in $D$, corresponds to an edge, i.e.\ a $1$-star in $G$; a clique of size $2$, i.e.\ an edge in $D$, corresponds to a $2$-star in $G$; a clique of size $3$ of form $(ij,ik,il)$ in $D$ corresponds to a $3$-star in $G$ -- we call the hub $i$ of the star in $G$ the hub of $C$, and write $i=\hub(C)$; a clique of size $3$ of form $(ij,ik,jk)$ in $D$ corresponds to a triangle in $G$ -- we call such cliques \emph{hubless}; and a clique of size $r$, $r\geq 4$, corresponds to an $r$-star in $G$.

-In the next sections, we use the above model to generalize the Erd\"{o}s-R\'{e}nyi and $\beta$-models as well as the $p_1$ model in order to deal with the independence structure implied by the dependency graphs.
+In the next sections, we use the above model to generalize the Erd\"{o}s-R\'{e}nyi and $\beta$-models in order to deal with the independence structure implied by the dependency graphs.
 This is done by putting constraints on the parameters $\gamma_C$ in (\ref{eq:05}) that come from the mentioned network models.
-Notice that the method is independent of the choice of the network models and can be applied to other network models that assume dyadic independence.
+The method is independent of the choice of the network models and can be applied to other network models that assume dyadic independence.